evhub/coconut/DOCS.md

--l, --linenumbers       add line number comments for ease of debugging -p, --package           compile source as part of a package (defaults to only if source is a directory) -a, --standalone        compile source as standalone files (defaults to only if source is a single file) -f, --force             force overwriting of compiled Python (otherwise only overwrites when source code or compilation parameters change)
+-l, --linenumbers       add line number comments for ease of debugging -p, --package           compile source as part of a package (defaults to only if source is a directory) -a, --standalone        compile source as standalone files (defaults to only if source is a single file) -w, --watch           watch a directory and recompile on changes (requires watchdog) -f, --force             force overwriting of compiled Python (otherwise only overwrites when source code or compilation parameters change)
 -d, --display           print compiled Python
 -r, --run               run compiled Python (often used with --nowrite)